-Yes, you can use your tuition waiver benefit for up to 9 credit hours each year for undergraduate or graduate credit-granting courses, based on eligibility of you and the courses.
+Yes.
+You can use your tuition waiver benefit for up to nine credit hours each year for undergraduate- or graduate credit-granting courses, based on your eligibility and the courses' eligibility.

-Dependents can use the tuition benefit during any semester.
-However, they cannot be enrolled full-time and use the benefit during the fall or spring semesters.
-The reason for this exception is related to Boulder's linear tuition structure and how full-time course loads are billed at a flat rate.
+As of fall 2014, dependents of CU-Boulder employees may enroll in as many courses as they'd like, year-round.
+However, the employee cannot be enrolled full time and use the benefit during the fall or spring semesters.
+This exception is related to CU-Boulder's linear tuition structure and how full-time course loads are billed at a flat rate.

 Can I take any courses offered at CU Anschutz using the tuition waiver benefit?